CenterForTheBuiltEnvironment/mrt/README.md

 Surfaces
 --------
 This menu contains all of the parameters for each of the walls, floor and ceiling.
-Each Menu contains a *temperature* (C), *emissivity*, and a menu for a subsurface.
+Each menu contains a *temperature* (C), *emissivity*, and a menu for a subsurface.

 A subsurface is any surface contained in the wall, including a window, skylight, radiant panel, or otherwise.
 Its parameters are *temperature* (C), *emissivity*, **width** (m), **height** (m), **xposition** (m), **yposition** (m), and **active**.